zachvalenta/jvns.ca/content/post/2018-03-28-open-source-sabbatical---awesome.markdown

 Originally, the fellowship was supposed to run from June 15 to September 15, 2017.
 Obviously I didn't do it from June to September, because it's March now!
 So here's what happened.
 Segment offered me the fellowship (yay!).
 I realized I couldn't take time off work by June 15, and told them so.
-They (extremely kindly! said I could delay the fellowship until a later time that worked for me.
+They extremely kindly said I could delay the fellowship until a later time that worked for me.
 I suggested January -> March 2018 (6 months later) and they agreed to it!

-Then I asked my manager if I could take 3 months off work in January (unpaid) to do the fellowship.
+Then I asked my manager if I could take 3 months off work from January-March (unpaid) to do the fellowship.
 Since there was about 6 months notice (lots of time), we got permission to do it.
 Amazing!

 I think it was **amazing** that Segment was so flexible about the dates of the fellowship -- their flexibility (and Stripe's willingness to let me take 3 months off work) was what made it possible for me to do this.
 Otherwise I probably won't have done this project.

+Giving my team a lot of notice was great -- I was responsible for a [pretty big project](https://stripe.com/blog/operating-kubernetes) at the time, so putting the sabbatical 6 months into the future gave me lots of time to make a lot of progress on the project and help get other people on the team up to speed so they could take over while I was away.

 ### doing the fellowship remotely